alberttrann/Paper_Classifier/README.md

 ![alt text](visualizations/accuracy_vs_loss_tradeoff.png)
 </details>

 ---
-## Phase 3
+## Phase 3 - Finetuning the e5 embedding model

-Now comes the final frontier for our project - moving to a fine-tuning approach with a deep learning model

 Instead of using a pre-trained model to *extract features* and then feeding those features to a separate scikit-learn model, we will **load a pre-trained Transformer and continue training its internal weights** to make it an expert on our specific multi-label task.